scrabbletank/farhome-rules/rulesdoc.md

 #### Ice Knives
 *3rd Level*
 - **Casting Time:** 7 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** instant
-- **Damage Type:** Cold
+- **Damage Type:** cold

-You conjure an barrage of icicles, hitting all adjacent creatures and blasting an area 3 tiles wide and 4 tiles long in front of you.
-Creatures make a Stamina save against your spellcasting, taking 2 wounds in damage, being staggered on a critical.
+You conjure an barrage of icicles, hitting all adjacent creatures and blasting an area 3 tiles wide and 4 tiles long adjacent to you.
+Make a spellcasting roll against the creatures stamina save.
+On success they take 2 wounds in cold damage, being staggered on a critical.

 Add a wound die for every level above 3rd.